florianfa/puppet-puppetagent/README.md

 ## Overview

-This module will manage puppet-agent 5.3 in your system.
+This module will manage the puppet-agent in your system.

-**If you are looking into puppet 4 please use an older version of this module.**

-This is a very simple module, usually used for development and test purposes.
+Actually this is a very simple module.

-Yes, you can use it in production, but it is a simple module, you may miss some parameters for production use.
+Yes, you can use it in production, but you may miss some parameters for production use.

 The main objective is to manage puppet-agent with minimal intervention in the default files.